MicrosoftDocs/security/zero-trust/index-with-videos.md

 ---
-title: Zero Trust Deployment Center
+title: Zero Trust Deployment Center (with videos)
 description: The Zero Trust model assumes a breach and verifies each request as though it originated from an uncontrolled network.
-Regardless of where the request originates or what resource it accesses, the Zero Trust model teaches us to never trust and to always verify. ms.date: 09/01/2020 ms.service: security
+Regardless of where the request originates or what resource it accesses, the Zero Trust model teaches us to never trust and to always verify.
+This file displays video links. ms.date: 09/01/2020 ms.service: security
 author: garycentric